 As I said at the start, I empathised a lot with this woman – perhaps not with her relationships, her treatment of others, and her more minor mechanics, but with her mood and her spirit.
 The book brings up parallels with the wonderful Flights (check out our interview with translator Jennifer Croft) by Olga Tokarczuk (translated by Jennifer Croft), which captured a similar feeling of restlessness and fear of boredom.

 Though while Flights romanticises the nomadic existence, All My Goodbyes is sorrowful.
-It’s an open would that gets poorly stitched back together, only to come undone and bleed freely once more.
+It’s an open wound that gets poorly stitched back together, only to come undone and bleed freely once more.
 It’s a warning to those tempted by a life of detachment that detachment doesn’t come easily.
 In fact, it’s little more than a string of painful goodbyes.